aliowx/python_projects/README.md

-There is some project about the python progeamming
+There is some projects about the python progeamming